andyk8872/pp4-team-build/README.md

 * Although not specially designed for this the project board in github works well enabling me to track my user stories.
 * This enabled me to manage the project by breaking it up into several phases.
 * Once the project had started it allowed me to cycle through the process to planning, executing and evaluating.
 * The framework used is the Kanban board - a form of visual project management.
+* There was the possibility of having a staff frontend user access.
+This was was later decided not to be a viable option due to time constraints.

 ### Project Board/User Stories:
 <details><summary>Kanban Board:</summary>